A Shot at Glory: Production

 The film's working title was The Cup.

 Filming took place at several locations across Scotland, including Boghead Park (the former ground of Dumbarton), Dumfries club Queen of the South's Palmerston Park ground, Kilmarnock's Rugby Park ground and Hampden Park.
 The majority of scenes representing the town of Kilnockie were filmed in Crail, Fife.
 Several extras in the film were then players of Raith Rovers, including future Celtic player Didier Agathe.
 Duvall regularly went to see Raith Rovers to learn from John McVeigh, the manager, on whom his character was based.
-The movie is loosely based on the cup exploits of Airdieonians, who as a small town team reached two Scottish Cup Finals, several League Cup semi-finals, and qualified for the European Cup Winners Cup in the 1990s.
+The movie is loosely based on the cup exploits of Airdrieonians, who as a small town team reached two Scottish Cup Finals, several League Cup semi-finals, and qualified for the European Cup Winners Cup in the 1990s.
 John McVeigh was Assistant Manager at Airdrie when they enjoyed this success.
 The cast featured several past and current Airdrie players in both speaking and non speaking roles.
 The events of the film were also mirrored later in 2006 when Third Division Gretna reached the Scottish Cup final, losing on penalties to SPL runners-up Hearts.
 Robert Duvall was impressed with Ally McCoist's acting.

 Former Celtic player Jimmy Johnstone and Rangers' Jim Baxter were among the star names who turned down roles in the film.

+In the United States, the film was the first to be distributed by MAC Releasing, a film company founded by Mike Marcus, Andy Gruenberg, and Craig Baumgarten.